zszazi/Deep-learning-in-cloud/README.md

- **PS**:Motivation for this repo - Cuz I dont have a GPU laptop so I am after free gpu providers and have bookmarked a lot of them thus now I am sharing these with you
+ **PS**:Motivation for this repo - Cuz I dont have a GPU laptop so I keep on looking for free gpu providers and have bookmarked a lot of them , now I am sharing these with you

+ Made with ❤️